toss/suspensive/docs/react/docs/integration/ReactQuery/useSuspenseQuery.md

 Return type of this hook have no isLoading, isError property. because Suspense and ErrorBoundary will guarantee this hook's data.

-In addition, this hook's option have default suspense: true. and you can provide new option to this hook like useQuery of @tanstack/react-query.
+In addition, this hook's options have default suspense: true. and you can provide new options to this hook like useQuery of @tanstack/react-query.

 ```tsx